uikit/uikit-site/docs/pages/less.md

 }
 ```

-### Multiple Less files
+## How to structure your theme

-In the above examples, we have added all custom rules directly inside `/custom/my-theme.less`.
-When you simple change a few variables but are happy with the rest, this is perfectly fine.
-However, for more custom themes and larger projects, we recommend to only use this file as an entry point for the less compiler, but sort all rules into the according component files inside of a subfolder.
+In the examples above, we have added all custom rules directly to `/custom/my-theme.less`.
+When you change a few variables but are happy with the rest, this is perfectly fine.
+However, for larger customizations, we recommend to only use this file as an entry point for the Less compiler.
+You should better sort all rules into single files per component inside of a subfolder.
 This is the same structure that you can find in the default theme `/src/less/uikit.theme.less`.

+**Note** The example assumes you are building a theme in the `/custom` directory of the full UIkit project.
+You can adapt these paths if you have set up your own build process.

 ```html
 custom/